 What is Gilsonite? -Ziegler Chemical & Mineral Corporation

 Trees, bushes and plants are the clothing and adornments of the earth.
-In places like the Book Cliffs, the high plains, most times, the topography resembles a down-and-out whisky soaked beggar.
+Within places like the Book Cliffs, the topography resembles a 'down-and-out whisky soaked beggar.'
 The Forest Service has good reason to preach, “Tread lightly”.
 Existence is tough for vegetation and unfortunately, there has been a noted rate of non-native plant species moving into the Book Cliffs area.
 Native tree’s and plants such as the White Rive Penstemon, Pinon & Juniper trees, Indian Ricegrass, Big Basin Sagebrush and Buckwheat are now competing for valuable resources of water and nutrients from invading noxious plants.

 Typically, what happens in a case of introduction of a non-native plant species, is the new plant IE: (Russian Olive) will spread uncontrolled due to a lack of insect control specific to the invader, mineral or nutrient concentrations in the soil that benefit the invader due to intrinsic reasons specific to morphology and (or) a lack of animal species that negatively effects the newcomer.

 The Salt Cedar is a good example of a species that is hard to kill.
 This tree thrives in low-lying areas and around concentrations of water or moisture.
 It readily absorbs water, has an entangled and dense root system and is highly hermetic against elevated levels of minerals (alkalines, salts, selenium) that would otherwise retard growth in normal indigenous flora.